-YAP-TEAD inhibitors represent a promising therapeutic strategy to address unmet medical needs.
+YAP-TEAD inhibitors represent a promising therapeutic strategy to address unmet medical needs

-In preclinical studies, we observed that our compounds prevented the formation of the YAP/TEAD transcriptional complex, reduced the expression of YAP/TEAD target genes and displayed anti-proliferative effects in cancer cell lines controlled by the Hippo signalling pathway.
+In preclinical studies, we observed that our compounds prevented the formation of the YAP/TEAD transcriptional complex, reduced the expression of YAP/TEAD target genes and displayed anti-proliferative effects in cancer cell lines controlled by the Hippo signaling pathway.

-Further, in xenograft models, we observed that our compounds inhibited gene expression and cell proliferation in cell lines sensitive to YAP, and were associated with tumour regression, both as a monotherapy and in combination with approved cancer therapies.
+Further, in xenograft models, we observed that our compounds inhibited gene expression and cell proliferation in cell lines sensitive to YAP, and were associated with tumor regression, both as a monotherapy and in combination with approved cancer therapies.

 We are in the process of selecting an oncology drug development candidate for our Hippo program, with which we anticipate entering pre-clinical development in 2020.Download PDF